DeFiCh/handbook/src/guides/guide_changi.md

 ### Faucet

-To get you Changi Testnet DFI you can use the faucet provided by the community at [http://tc04.mydefichain.com/faucet/](http://tc04.mydefichain.com/faucet/)
+To get Changi Testnet DFI you can use the faucet provided by the community at [http://tc04.mydefichain.com/faucet/](http://tc04.mydefichain.com/faucet/)